fmalina/revisions-blocl/activism/shadowstate.md

 There’s evidence to suggest that they are responsible for wages falling across the country, thus ultimately harming the British economy.

-The truth is that Britain has been hijacked by a group of companies that don’t offer the value they say they do.
+The truth is that Britain has been hijacked by a group of companies that don't offer the value they say they do.
 They operate in a broken market, squeezing out or sitting on smaller providers who could bring more expertise to the arenas in which they operate.
 They are given an easy ride, because government offers no